2021-2022 Catalog - Active

 Mr. John (Jake) Mahalik

-Mr. Ian Wilkinson, Student Trustee
+Mr. David Lozano, Student Trustee

 While this catalog has been prepared on the basis of the best information available at the time of publication, all information - including statements of fees, course offerings, grading and admission and graduation requirements - is subject to change without notification.
 Please check the online catalog Errata Sheet for any corrections or additions to the catalog.